msaldeveloper/CarouselButton/README.md

 ## Installation

-You can add the CoruselButton to your project via Swift Package Manager.
+You can add the CarouselButton to your project via Swift Package Manager.

 1. Open your project in Xcode.
 2. Navigate to `File > Swift Packages > Add Package Dependency...`
-3. Paste the following URL into the package repository URL field: https://github.com/msaldeveloper/CoruselButton
+3. Paste the following URL into the package repository URL field: https://github.com/msaldeveloper/CarouselButton

 4. Follow the prompts to add the package to your project.